 DOE developed specific guidance on what was adequate information and specified the threshold levels for impacts to the environment as a result of stakeholder meetings early in the development of the RFP.
 From this data DOE developed an environmental critique based on the information supplied in each proposal.
 The critique was a decision document and required an independent review of the information provided by the proposers.
 If a selected bidder's information satisfied NEPA requirements, e.g. an EIS had been done, no further NEPA review was conducted and a contract was awarded without a contingency on developing approved NEPA documentation.
-If a selected bidder's information to complete the NEPA review, a contract was awarded with implementation contingent on completion of NEPA review.
+If a selected bidder's information satisfied the threshold levels to qualify for award but did not provide sufficient information to complete the NEPA review, a contract was awarded with implementation contingent on completion of NEPA review.
 The environmental critique was considered proprietary information and was not shared with the public.
 An environmental synopsis derived from the critique will be provided to the public after review by DOE Headquarters.
 This will document the consideration given to environmental factors in the award process and provide the rationale for any additional NEPA review required.